OpenScanEu/OpenScan/temp/README.md

 # Install experimental OpenScanCloud processing feature

+##  Prerequisites

+You should have installed either the simplified or expert user interface following this instructions (see https://github.com/OpenScanEu/OpenScan) or by using a given SD image (see https://en.openscan.eu/pi-shield).

 ## Setup

 Save the current user interface by opening the command terminal and run: